andrejlevkovitch/vim-hl-client/README.md

 - low stability - `color-coded` crashes sometimes and crashes `vim` also!

 - speed and memory - `color-coded` can use above 2Gb of memory and can work very slowly with big files

 ## Why vim-hl-client is better then color-coded

 - this plugin has client-server architecture: [vim-hl-client](https://github.com/andrejlevkovitch/vim-hl-client) as client and [hl-server](https://github.com/andrejlevkovitch/hl-server) as server.
 So vim don't need some extra features like `be compiled with lua support`.
-It needes only `channels` support (`AsyncRun` isn't required, but it is needed for automaticly start `hl-server`)
+It works with standard features __only__ (jobs, channels, textproperties).

 - absolutly asynchronous. `vim-hl-client` uses standard `vim` asynchronous features like `channels` and `callbacks` for calling requests.
 All tasks handles on server side.

 - simple to debug.
 Server is a separate program, you can start it by `gdb`, or just see logs

 - high stability.
 Even if `hl-server` will crash, `vim` will work as expected, but without highlighting.

 - `hl-server` absolutly independent from `vim`, so you can integrate it with other editors - just create you own `*-hl-client`